 Mukhalalati et al. (2022) conducted empirical literature that identified the worth and influence of cultural competence education in enhancing nurses’ cultural awareness.
-The convergent mixed methodology study included both qualitative and quantitative methods to investigate the insights of healthcare expert educators on cultural competence training.
+The convergent mixed methodology study included qualitative and quantitative methods to investigate the insights of healthcare expert educators on cultural competence training.
 The qualitative aspect of the study recognized that practitioners were amenable and provided a positive reception to cultural competence educational interventions (Mukhalalati et al., 2022).
 Additionally, the quantitative stage illustrated a discerning stage of cultural awareness among healthcare professional educators, with an increased mean score of 57 ± 7.8.
-The results imply that cultural competence training improves clinicians’ cultural competence including their cultural awareness of cultural diversity.
-As a result, this equips the professionals with vital skills of being unbiased and to comprehend the significance of cultural competence in healthcare settings and training institutions (Mukhalalati et al., 2022).
+The results imply that cultural competence training improves clinicians’ cultural competence and awareness of cultural diversity.
+As a result, this equips the professionals with vital skills of being unbiased and comprehending the significance of cultural competence in healthcare settings and training institutions (Mukhalalati et al., 2022).
 In particular, the findings validated that training healthcare professionals across the divide can increase their cultural awareness.
 As such, this bolsters the project’s objective by indicating that methodical cultural competence educational interventions can boost nurses’ cultural awareness.

-Correspondingly, Manlangit et al. (20220 performed a correlational descriptive research study that sought to examine the impact of cultural awareness, sensitivity, and behaviors on nurse leaders (Manlangit et al., 2022).
+Correspondingly, Manlangit et al. (20220 performed a correlational descriptive research study that examined the impact of cultural awareness, sensitivity, and behaviors on nurse leaders (Manlangit et al., 2022).
 The investigators combined 122 respondents from an establishment in Saudi Arabia who completed the Cultural Competence Assessment instrument and Decision-Making Quality Scale questionnaire.
-The results showed that cultural awareness, sensitivity, and cultural competence actions are associated with nurses’ cultural competence and decision-making processes.
-The researchers further mentioned that inculcating and training nurses and nurse leaders about cultural competence can boost their awareness to provide holistic care to patients albeit their differing cultural connections (Manlangit et al., 2022).
-In this context, increasing nurse leaders' and their subordinates’ cultural awareness through cultural competence training can help them make informed and evidence-based decisions which can result in better patient and health outcomes.
+The results showed that cultural awareness, sensitivity, and competence actions are associated with nurses’ cultural competence and decision-making processes.
+The researchers further mentioned that inculcating and training nurses and nurse leaders about cultural competence can boost their awareness to provide holistic care to patients despite their differing cultural connections (Manlangit et al., 2022).
+In this context, increasing nurse leaders' and their subordinates’ cultural awareness through cultural competence training can help them make informed and evidence-based decisions, resulting in better patient and health outcomes.
 The three studies revealed that training and educating healthcare providers can profoundly increase nurses’ cultural awareness in culturally varied contexts.
-These findings correlate with the objectives of the project which seek to improve the provider's cultural awareness which is crucial in raising the provider's cultural competence.
+These findings correlate with the project's objectives which seek to improve the provider's cultural awareness which is crucial in raising the provider's cultural competence.

 The Influence of Cultural Competence Education